RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 helm repo update
 ```

-Before deploying a collector, we need to create a configuration file.
-This file defines
-how the collector receives data, processes it, and exports it to Prometheus.
-This can be
-challenging because the OTEL Collector configuration offers many options, and many
-examples on the web are outdated.
-GitHub Copilot is helpful, but not perfect because of
-outdated examples on the internet.

-To investigate the current options, you can use the following command to obtain the
+To investigate all possible options, you can use the following command to obtain the
 default values for the Helm chart:

 ```bash
 helm show values open-telemetry/opentelemetry-collector > otel-default-values.yaml
 ```

-And read the documented YAML.
-The `./examples/09-monitoring/otel-collector-values.yaml`
+The `./examples/09-monitoring/otel-collector-values.yaml` file in this repository
-file in this repository contains a working example.
+contains a working example.
 You can deploy the collector using Helm:

 ```bash
 helm install opentelemetry-collector open-telemetry/opentelemetry-collector \